 So, the autistic brain develops according to higher levels of propionate and maybe becomes accustomed to it.
 A state of dysfunction becomes what feels normal.
 Propionate causes inflammation and, as Dr. Ede points out, “anything that triggers inflammation/oxidation (i.e. refined carbs) spikes brain glutamate production”.
 High levels of propionate and glutamate become part of the state of mind the autistic becomes identified with.
 It all links together.
 Autistics, along with cravings for foods containing propionate (and glutamate), tend to have larger populations of a particular gut microbe that produces propionate.
 In killing microbes, this might be why antibiotics can help with autism.
 But in the case of depression, gut issues are associated instead with the lack of certain microbes that produce butyrate, another important substance that also is found in certain foods (Mireia Valles-Colomer et al, The neuroactive potential of the human gut microbiota in quality of life and depression).
 Depending on the specific gut dysbiosis, diverse neurocognitive conditions can result.
 And in affecting the microbiome, changes in autism can be achieved through a ketogenic diet, temporarily reducing the microbiome (similar to an antibiotic) — this presumably takes care of the problematic microbes and readjusts the gut from dysbiosis to a healthier balance.
 Also, ketosis would reduce the inflammation that is associated with glutamate production.

 As with propionate, exorphins injected into rats will likewise elicit autistic-like behaviors.
 By two different pathways, the body produces exorphins and propionate from the consumption of grains and dairy, the former from the breakdown of proteins and the latter produced by gut bacteria in the breakdown of some grains and refined carbohydrates (combined with the propionate used as a food additive; and also, at least in rodents, artificial sweeteners increase propionate levels).
-This is part of the explanation for why many autistics have responded well to low-carb ketosis, specifically paleo diets that restrict both wheat and dairy, but ketones themselves play a role in using the same transporters as propionate and so block their buildup in cells and, of course, ketones offer a different energy source for cells as a replacement for glucose which alters how cells function, specifically neurocognitive functioning and its attendant psychological effects.
+[For related points and further discussion, see section below about vitamin B1 (thiamine/thiamin).]
+This is part of the explanation for why many autistics have responded well to ketosis from carbohydrate restriction, specifically paleo diets that eliminate both wheat and dairy, but ketones themselves play a role in using the same transporters as propionate and so block their buildup in cells and, of course, ketones offer a different energy source for cells as a replacement for glucose which alters how cells function, specifically neurocognitive functioning and its attendant psychological effects.

 A further contributing factor in modern agriculture is that of pesticides, also associated with autism.
 Consider DDE, a product of DDT, which has been banned for decades but apparently it is still lingering in the environment.
 “The odds of autism among children were increased, by 32 percent, in mothers whose DDE levels were high (high was, comparatively, 75th percentile or greater),” one study found (Aditi Vyas & Richa Kalra, Long lingering pesticides may increase risk for autism: Study).
 “Researchers also found,” the article reports, “that the odds of having children on the autism spectrum who also had an intellectual disability were increased more than two-fold when the mother’s DDE levels were high.”
 A different study showed a broader effect in terms of 11 pesticides still in use: